Dynamic Mixture of Experts Models for Online Prediction: Dynamic mixture of experts

 Fully Bayesian inference requires a prior for each $\boldsymbol{U}_{j}$.
 Common priors are: i) an inverse-Wishart density for a full matrix $\boldsymbol{U}_{j}$ \citep{gamerman1998markov}, ii) an inverse-gamma density \citep{fahrmeir2004penalized} or a random walk process \citep{lang2002function} on the elements of a diagonal $\boldsymbol{U}_{j}$.
 An alternative to placing a prior on each $\boldsymbol{U}_{j}$ is to approximate each $\boldsymbol{U}_{j}$ recursively using the discount factor approach in \citet{west1985dynamic}.
 Let $\boldsymbol{C}_{j}$ denote the posterior covariance of $\boldsymbol{\gamma}_{j}$ and set $\boldsymbol{U}_{j}=(\alpha^{-1}-1)\boldsymbol{C}_{j-1}$ for a given discount factor $0<\alpha<1$.
 A value of $\alpha$ close to one shrinks $\boldsymbol{U}_{j}$ towards zero, leading to very little variation in $\boldsymbol{\gamma}_{j}$ over time; a value of $\alpha$ close to zero gives the regression parameters more flexibility and allows the model to adapt well to local fluctuations in the parameter; for instance, change points or level shifts in the parameter.

 The discount factor approach has some advantages compared to a fully Bayesian approach.
 It is computationally much quicker as it avoids extra simulations from the posterior of $\boldsymbol{U}_{j}$.
 The discount factor conveniently controls the smoothness of the parameter evolution through time with a single parameter, and it allows building static and dynamic models in a unified way just by changing the value of $\alpha$.
 Following \citet{liu2001combined}, models with $.95\leq\alpha<1$ are essentially static, and those with $\alpha<.95$ are dynamic.
-We will use the discount factor approach in the applications section (Section \ref{sec:Applications-and-simulations}).
+We use this approach in Sections \ref{subsec:Software-trouble-reports} and \ref{subsec:Simulations}.

-Our inference methodology applies also to the case of a fully Bayesian approach where $\boldsymbol{U}_{j}$ is estimated using an additional step.
-The ideas in Section \ref{subsec:Proposal-distribution-based-1} can be integrated in the framework of particle Markov chain Monte Carlo \citep{andrieu2010particle} and SMC2 \citep{chopin2013smc2} methods which allow inference in models with both fixed and time-varying (latent) parameters.
+Our inference methodology applies also to the case of a fully Bayesian approach where $\boldsymbol{U}_{j}$ is estimated in an additional step using particle Markov chain Monte Carlo \citep{andrieu2010particle} and SMC2 \citep{chopin2013smc2} methods which allow inference in models with both fixed and time-varying (latent) parameters.
+It can also be used in the online parameter learning methodology of \citet{carvalho2010particle}.